Simple Steps to Start Saving

 If I got me a wealthy man…”

-If you’re ready to start saving but you don’t know where to begin, Abilene Teachers FCU can help you make a better plan than ABBA had.
+If you’re ready to start saving but don’t know where to begin, Abilene Teachers FCU can definitely help you make a better plan than the one ABBA suggested!

 Step 1: Set a goal